ssddanbrown/Open-Source-Confusion-Cases/readme.md

 ## Disclaimer

 Much of this list is of my ([Dan Brown](https://github.com/ssddanbrown/)) opinion.
 I am not a lawyer in any way, nor an expert of the law, and I may make mistakes.
 I am a maintainer and contributor of Open Source projects, I have a strong opinion of Open Source, and an argument could be made that I benefit from preventing the confusion I am looking to point out.

+**Note:** Please don't harass or be negative to the people & groups in this list, or their communities.
+This is meant as a peaceful process only, any intent to be harmful is strongly out of order and counter-intuitive to a productive discussion.

 ## The List